Yodeesy/AirBattle/README.md

 For those who just wanna play the game:

-What ya need to do is downloading and uncompressing the 7z file named "AirBattleInstaller", after which you'll get an installer and then just follow the steps.
+You can get an installer from Release and then just follow the steps.

 **0-0**